mtraistaru/WiFiMate/README.md

-WiFiMate is an experimental Wi-Fi Direct Peer 2 Peer Mesh Network
+WiFiMate is an experimental Wi-Fi Direct P2P Android application with a mesh network.